AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.2.
 Temperature variability

 > Summary: GCM biases in interannual and multi-year temperature variability are relatively small
-> and aren't substantially modified by dynamical downscaling or univariate bias correction.
+> and aren't substantially modified by dynamical downscaling or bias correction.
 > In contrast, GCMs tend to overestimate the frequency of extended periods of persistent hot or cold weather.
 > Downscaling with RCMs tends to improve the representation of persistent extreme weather,
-> and the remaining bias is typically further reduced by applying the QDM method.
+> and it is typically improved further still by the use of the QDM delta change method.
-> Univariate bias correction (ECDFm or QME) provides no appreciable improvement
+> In constrast, bias correction (univariate or multivariate) provides no appreciable improvement
 > in the frequency of persistent extreme weather.

 When considering general measures of temperature variaiblity such as the standard deviation of the annual timeseries with ("multi-annual variability") and without ("interannual variability") a 5-year running mean applied, GCM biases are a similiar magnitude for the historical and cross validation tasks.
 These biases are not appreciably modified by dynamical downscaling, univariate or multivariate bias correction (e.g. Figure 5.2.1).
+(With the exception of the MRNBC method, which shows such large biases that there might be something wrong with the data provided for that method.)
 The bias between the training and assessment periods in the AGCD data is reflected in the QDM biases (given that QDM perturbs observations as opposed to model data), which are slighly larger than the bias correction methods in this case.